-Mr. Carmichael outlined some other significant environmental remediation obligations at its generating stations.
-NIPSCO has some coal ash-related remediation obligations that are not directly tied to the federal CCR Rule at each of its generating stations, which include state requirements under Indiana's Solid Waste Management Program.
+Mr. Carmichael outlined other significant environmental remediation obligations at its generating stations.
+NIPSCO has some coal ash-related remediation obligations that are not directly tied to the federal CCR Rule, which include requirements under Indiana's Solid Waste Management Program.
 At Bailly, there are also obligations under the federal RCRA that are related to Solid Waste Management Units based on an order entered into between NIPSCO and EPA in 2005 under RCRA, which required NIPSCO to investigate and, if needed, remediate areas at Bailly that were impacted by historic waste handling.
-He also discussed an obligation related to asbestos containing material at Bailly, Schahfer, and Michigan City, which are based on both federal and Indiana law.
+He also discussed federal and state obligations related to asbestos containing material at Bailly, Schahfer, and Michigan City.

-Mr. Carmichael addressed the interplay between environmental regulation and NIPSCO's resource planning, such as in its IRP.
+Mr. Carmichael addressed the interplay between environmental regulation and NIPSCO's resource planning.
 He testified that NIPSCO incorporates the cumulative impact of future environmental requirements in the IRP process and that the IRP considers impacts of anticipated environmental rules and regulations.
-NIPSCO's IRP considered compliance with all applicable environmental regulations.
 Notably, the CCR and ELG Rules require significant capital expenditures for compliance.
-Future anticipated regulation of GHG emissions, as well as updated CSAPR and ozone NAAQS regulation on Schahfer Units 17 and 18, were also specifically considered.
+Future anticipated regulation of GHG emissions and updated CSAPR and ozone NAAQS regulation on Schahfer Units 17 and 18, were also specifically considered.

-Mr. Carmichael also testified about the key assumptions that were made for environmental regulations that impact the IRP.
+Mr. Carmichael testified about key assumptions NIPSCO made for environmental regulations that impact the IRP.
 For the CCR Rule, he stated that NIPSCO is required to incur capital cost for Schahfer Units 14 and 15 and Michigan City Unit 12 of approximately \$193 million.
-Based upon a preliminary study of the November 3, 2015 final ELG Rule, capital costs for ELG compliance were expected to be approximately \$170 million for Zero Liquid Discharge control technology on Schahfer Units 14 and 15 and \$375 million for Units 17 and 18.
-Michigan City Unit 12 is equipped with a dry FGD and is therefore not anticipated to require any significant capital expenditure for ELG Rule compliance.
+Based upon a preliminary study of the November 3, 2015 ELG Rule, capital costs for ELG compliance were expected to be approximately \$170 million for Zero Liquid Discharge control technology on Schahfer Units 14 and 15 and \$375 million for Units 17 and 18.
+Michigan City Unit 12 is equipped with a dry FGD and is not anticipated to require any significant capital expenditure for ELG Rule compliance.
 CCR-related infrastructure investment will allow Unit 12 to comply with other aspects of the ELG Rule by the November 1, 2018 compliance date established in its NPDES permit.
-He also testified that no capital expenditure is expected for ELG compliance on Schahfer Units 14, 15, 17, and 18, because, based on preliminary 2018 IRP results, NIPSCO anticipates retiring these by 2023.
-All of the ELG compliance cost estimates are subject to change by future anticipated regulation.
+He also testified that no capital expenditure is expected for ELG compliance on Schahfer Units 14, 15, 17, and 18 because, based on preliminary 2018 IRP results, NIPSCO anticipates retiring these by 2023.
 He stated that NIPSCO did consider several possible ELG rulemaking outcomes in the IRP, which include the requirement to install Zero Liquid Discharge ("ZLD") technology or non-ZLD technology, compliance via unit retirement, and extended compliance dates.
 Regarding GHG reduction, although the timing and magnitude of required reductions are uncertain, it does not appear likely that significant electric sector GHG reductions will be required by regulation or legislation until the year 2026 or later.